Full Menu

 4.0-4.3 Level 4

-When is the ACCESS for ELLs Test Administered?
+When is the WIDA ACCESS Test Administered?

 Students test annually during the testing window.
 This year’s testing window in APS is January 12 – March 20, 2026.